 Goodreads is a free website for book lovers.
-Think of it as a social network where readers can see everyone’s bookshelves, their reviews, and their ratings of their favorite (or least favorite) reads.
-You can also post your own reviews and catalog what you have read, are currently reading, and plan to read in the future.
-You don’t have to stop there – join a discussion group, start a book club, contact an author, and even post your own writing.
+It’s also an ideal site for book promotion.
+Authors should think of it as a social network for readers of books.
+It allows everyone to see each other’s bookshelves, reviews, and ratings of their favorite (or least favorite) books.
+Therefore, it’s great for authors to join the network and also post your reviews, what you have read and are currently reading, plan to read in the future, etc. But, you don’t need to stop there – join a discussion group, start a book club, contact an author, and even post your writing.

-To start using Goodreads, you should select books that you have read, that you are reading, or that you want to read and add them to “your books.”
-You can do this by searching for books (the catalogue already has most books), by looking at your friends’ lists, or by entering a book Goodreads does not have yet.
-Rating a book automatically adds it to your books (and to your “read” shelf).
+First off, keep in mind the most useful book and author promotion is subtle and never heavy-handed.
+To begin using Goodreads, you should select books that you have read, that you are reading, or that you want to read.
+Then add them to the Your Books section.
+You can do it by searching for books (the catalog already has most books), by looking at your friends’ lists, or by entering a book Goodreads does not have yet.
+Rating a book automatically adds it to your books (and to your Read Shelf).

-- Write reviews for books that fit their brand
+- Write reviews for books related to their own genre/book topic and fields of interest

-- Shelves books in your genre or books that may have the same audience as your own book
+- Shelve other books from your genre or titles that may have the same audience as your book

 - Create a “books that inspired me” shelf

-- Shelve about 25 books to establish a presence
+- Shelve at least 25 books to establish your presence on Goodreads

 As you begin, start with the three default shelves (Read, Currently Reading, and To Read), and as you go along, create additional bookshelves of your own.
 Examples of valid shelf names are things such as Classics, Coffeetable Books, Children’s Lit, SciFi, and so on.
 You’re free to create any category (shelf name) that suits your tastes.